DavidovQC/blog/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

+Hello, world!
 Here you'll find details about my various projects, as well as some writeups of mine.
 I enjoy expounding upon papers that I have read which interest me, going over them at tutorial pace.
+I also like to write about [data structures and algorithms](https://leetcode.com/) and various books I've read.
+Finally, you might find some other projects of mine, as I'm in the midst of learning [CAD](https://www.autodesk.com/products/fusion-360/overview) software.

-Part of the motivation for starting this blog in the first place is to make necessary improvements on [poly-tikz](https://poly-tikz.com).
-Most of my explanations come with a picture, but drawing beautiful TikZ diagrams has always been quite the chore.
+Perhaps another part of the motivation for starting this blog in the first place is to make necessary improvements on [poly-tikz](https://poly-tikz.com).
+Most of my explanations come with a picture, but drawing TikZ diagrams has always been quite the chore.
 So I've decided to remdy that, by creating a GUI which is easy to use and makes the work go quicker.

-I also like to write about [data structures and algorithms](https://leetcode.com/) and various books I've read.
+If you'd like to get in touch, the best way is via [email!](mailto:NathanDavidovWork@gmail.com)